wsydney76/craft5-blade/README.md

 * `bladeViewsPath` - Path to Blade views directory, defaults to `@root/resources/views`
 * `bladeCachePath` - Path to Blade compiled templates cache directory, defaults to `@runtime/blade/cache`
 * `bladeComponentPaths` - Additional component paths with (optional) prefixes, defaults to empty array.
-In this example, you could use `<x-shared:mycomponent />` to reference a component in `@templates/_shared/mycomponent.blade.php`.
+In this example, you could use `<x-shared::mycomponent />` to reference a component in `@templates/_shared/mycomponent.blade.php`.
 * `bladeViewPrefix` - Prefix for URL routes pointing directly to Blade templates, defaults to `blade`.
 That would make `/views/articles/list/bydate` render `articles.list.bydate`.
 Can be a string or an array of strings, multiple routes will then be registered.

 Path values support Craft aliases.